demyinn00/BootMe/README.md

 ## How to Use
 - Run `python3 main.py` to start the app.
-- Choose the environment you want to set up from the list.
+- Click settings and choose the environment you want to set up from the list.
 - BootMe will take care of the rest.

 ## Code Structure